Finding Housing: What to Expect

 How did you find your roommates?

 Melissa: I met my roommates in the residence halls.
-They were the roommates I had been sharing my triple with in Unit 2, and we got along so well we decided we wanted to continue being roommates.
-Our sleep schedules and habits were compatible, we had things in common, and we became fast friends after we moved into the residence halls.
-It’s also common to post on social media, or outlets like Facebook Class of groups (for example, Class of 2026 or Transfer Class of 2024) to meet potential roommates.
+They were the roommates I had been sharing my triple in Unit 2, and we got along so well that we decided to continue being roommates.
+Our sleep schedules and habits were compatible, we had things in common, and we became friends quickly after we moved into the residence halls.
+It’s also common to post on social media or join the official Berkeley Discord IM and chat platform.
+(Look for the #looking-for-roommate channel.)

 Mahrosh: If you have an apartment and are the one looking for roommates, provide pictures and be mindful of pricing.
 Also be sure to set up video calls for a meet-up (especially if you do not live in the area).
 Additionally, be sure to discuss expectations among potential roommates.
 Things like lifestyles that may affect each other’s health concerns and other similar things should be discussed from the very beginning.